The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Emerging Flux Region

-All three of the DEMs in Figure \ref{fig:efrdeminst} peak at log(T) $\sim$ 6.15, and are in good agreement below log(T) $\sim$ 6.4.
-This figure demonstrates that the addition of Hinode/XRT to the calculation helps to constrain the DEM at temperatures higher than this, and adding NuSTAR strengthens this constraint.
+Adding X-ray data to a DEM calculation using SDO/AIA is important to constrain the higher temperature emission, as shown in the bottom row of Figure \ref{fig:efrdems}.
+In this figure, the intersection of the NuSTAR EM loci curves, obtained by dividing the data by the NuSTAR temperature response in each energy bin, is consistent with the T and EM values from the NuSTAR spectral fit, as expected.
+All three DEMs are similar for $\log_{10} T\lesssim 6.4$ but demonstrate that the addition of Hinode/XRT helps to constrain the DEM at temperatures higher than this, and adding NuSTAR strengthens this constraint.
 From including the X-ray data rather than relying on SDO/AIA alone, it is clear that there is virtually no emission above 4 MK here.
-Previous studies looking at non-flaring active regions and using different DEM approaches to those used in this paper also found that erroneous higher temperature DEM components could appear if HXR data was not included \citep{schmelz2,reale}.

-A previous study of an EFR in the quiet Sun by \cite{kontogiannis} also included DEM analysis, using data from Hinode/EIS.
-The results from this study agree with the results found here, with both finding a DEM peak of comparable magnitude at a similar temperature (log(T) $\sim$ 6.1).
-Using only data from Hinode/EIS, this study obtained solutions that were not well-defined for log(T) $>$ 6.3.
-Including the X-ray data here provides a constraint at higher temperatures to produce a more well-defined solution in this range.
+Previous studies looking at non-flaring active regions using different DEM approaches with SDO/AIA data also produced erroneous higher temperature DEM components, removed when HXR data was included \citep{schmelz2,reale}.
+A previous study of a quiet Sun EFR by \cite{kontogiannis} also included DEM analysis, using data from Hinode/EIS, finding a similar magnitude peak in the DEM at $\log_{10} T\sim$ 6.1 to those shown in Figure \ref{fig:efrdems}.
+As \cite{kontogiannis} only used Hinode/EIS, their DEMs were not well constrained at higher temperatures.